Contributed By Arnold & Porter

 The practice of medicine is regulated by the General Medical Council.
 The same standards apply to doctors regardless of whether they practise in physical or virtual clinics.

-In practice, pharmaceutical companies rely on the guidance provided by the MHRA and, under the self-regulatory system, the Prescription Medicines Code of Practice Authority (PMCPA) and the Proprietary Association of Great Britain (PAGB).
+In practice, pharmaceutical companies rely on the guidance provided by the MHRA and, under the self-regulatory system, the ABPI and Prescription Medicines Code of Practice Authority (PMCPA) and the Proprietary Association of Great Britain (PAGB).

 The MHRA Blue Guide confirms that material posted on UK websites (including social networking sites, blogs and discussion forums) and/or aimed at a UK audience is subject to UK medicines advertising legislation.